Ares-Developers/Ares-docs/new/weapons/damage.rst

   :value:`no` if either :tag:`IsSonic=yes` or :tag:`UseFireParticles=yes`, to
   :value:`yes` otherwise.

+  .. note:: If :tag:`ApplyDamage=no`, the damage is reduced to 0, thus some
+    weapon effects like the warhead's animation will not play.
+This might change in the future.

 .. index:: Weapons; Ordinary damage for IsSonic and UseFireParticles weapons

 .. versionadded:: 0.8